tsxoxo/asm/README.md

 # Stuff that was helpful

-For writing assembler on an intel Mac (2017 Macbook Air).
+For writing assembler on an intel Mac (2017 Macbook Air) using Dosbox-x and FASM.

+These information have been compiled/collected from various sources.
+Credits go to all the people who made the guides listed under `Resources`.
+Also, thanks Claude.

 ## Setup Instructions